-I have put a lot of miles under my keel.
-I know the virtues of larger yachts (steadier motion, less heeling, more wide open interior spaces less prone to get seasickness, more stowage for the toys one collects).
-And I know the virtues of smaller (lower initial and mantenance cost, easier to handle with manual winches, etc., easier to push away from the dock, less resplendant of embarrassing wealth which might be an affront in the poor countries where I want to cruise) and perhaps most important, shallower draft for that winter in the Bahamas.
+I've put a lot of miles under my keel in literally hundreds of boats.
+I know the virtues of larger yachts (steadier motion, less heeling, more wide open interior spaces less prone to getting seasick, more stowage for the toys one collects).
+And I also know the virtues of smaller (lower initial and maintenance cost, easier to handle with manual winches, easier to push away from the dock, less resplendent of embarrassing wealth which might be an affront in the poor countries where I would want to cruise) and perhaps most important, shallower draft for that winter in the Bahamas.